grantmwilliams/pubgrub-test/README.md

 # PubGrub Resolver

 A high-performance Python implementation of the [PubGrub](https://github.com/dart-lang/pub/blob/master/doc/solver.md) version resolution algorithm, originally designed for the Dart package manager.
-This implementation provides a complete, production-ready solution for dependency resolution with comprehensive testing and benchmarking.
+This implementation provides a comprehensive solution for dependency resolution with extensive testing and benchmarking.
+The project is actively developed with ongoing improvements to algorithm edge cases.

 > **Note**: This project was entirely generated using Claude Code as a demonstration of AI-assisted software development for complex algorithmic implementations.

 ## 🚀 Features

-- **Complete PubGrub Algorithm**: Full implementation with unit propagation, conflict resolution, and backtracking
+- **PubGrub Algorithm Implementation**: Core implementation with unit propagation, conflict resolution, and backtracking
-- **High Performance**: Sub-millisecond resolution for most scenarios, matching reference implementation speed
+- **High Performance**: Sub-millisecond resolution for most scenarios, with performance benchmarks available
-- **Comprehensive Testing**: 56+ unit tests, property-based testing with Hypothesis, and full compatibility with pubgrub-rs test suite
+- **Comprehensive Testing**: 128 unit tests, property-based testing with Hypothesis, and compatibility testing with pubgrub-rs test suite
 - **Interactive CLI**: User-friendly command-line interface for dependency resolution
-- **Production Ready**: Robust error handling, detailed logging, and extensible architecture
+- **Active Development**: Robust error handling, detailed logging, and extensible architecture (some edge cases still being addressed)
 - **Benchmarking Suite**: Extensive performance benchmarks comparing against reference scenarios

 ## 📦 Installation